We Are All in This Together

 - If you exhibit symptoms of any illness on the day of your planned visit, please postpone your visit until you have recovered.

 The National Railroad Museum follows CDC guidelines for the disinfection of its buildings.
 The Museum, however, cannot guarantee you will not be exposed to COVID-19.
 By entering National Railroad Museum premises, visitors accept all responsibility for the medical risk associated with their presence in a public place for themselves and for those for whom they act as legal guardian.
 The National Railroad Museum is not liable for illness or injury beyond what may be prevented through reasonable accommodations.
 Cover your mouth and nose with a cloth face covering during your visit, avoid touching surfaces, wash your hands or use hand sanitizers frequently, and please follow all signage posted to provide you with a safe experience.
+As required by TSA mandates, all individuals in the building and on a train ride must wear a mask to cover their mouth and nose at all times.

 We ask that those who are exhibiting any signs of illness – whether related to COVID- 19 or not – to return to the Museum when your symptoms are gone.